bigtalking/Trybe-exercises/README.md

-Portfolio contendo todas as atividades feitas durante a Trybe
+Portfolio contendo todas as atividades feitas durante a Trybe.